ZooKeeper to KRaft Migration

 CFK automatically derives the inter-broker protocol (IBP) version from standard Confluent images.
 For example, confluentinc/cp-server:7.6.0 uses IBP 3.6.

-For custom images, manually specify the IBP version using an annotation.
-Because incorrect IBP version causes migration to fail.
+For custom images, manually specify the IBP version using an annotation because an incorrect IBP version causes the migration to fail.
 Do not set IBP in configOverrides as the migration process manages this automatically.

 Confluent Platform version